 - A to B

 This half-step, whole-step distinction is an important point we’ll discuss later.
 For now, let’s see what happens when you add sharps and flats.

 The Differences Between Sharps and Flats

 What happens when you add either a sharp or a flat to any of the above pitches?
 The sharp sign or symbol raises the note’s pitch by a half step.
 A flat symbol, on the other hand, lowers it by the same.

 For example, a notated C tells you to play the white key C on the keyboard.
 But, a notated C-sharp alerts you to raise that C by a half step.
 You’d then play the black key to the right of C.

-This rule applies to any sharp.
+This rule applies to any sharp even for the double sharp.
 It always raises the notated pitch by a half step.

 The flat symbol tells you to perform the opposite action, lowering the pitch by a half step.
 For example, if you see a written B-flat, you lower B by a half step, playing the black key to the left of white-key B.